Coefficients of the solid angle and Ehrhart quasi-polynomials: Main results

 Returning to Ehrhart quasi-polynomials, in Section~\ref{sec:Ehrhart} we adapt a technique from Barvinok~\cite{barvinok06} to prove Theorem~\ref{thm:lim-Ap}, showing how the solid angle sum quasi-polynomial of a rational polytope gives the Ehrhart quasi-polynomial, for all positive real $t$.
 This might seem counter-intuitive at first, because the solid angle sum polynomials are built up from a local metric at each integer point, while the Ehrhart polynomials are purely combinatorial objects.
 In particular, we obtain the following finite form for the codimension two quasi-coefficient.
 To state the result, we define the one-sided limits

 which differ from $\overline{B}_1(x)$ only at the integers: $\overline{B}^+_1(n) = - 1/2$ and $\overline{B}^-_1(n) = 1/2$ for $n \in \Z$.

-\begin{restatable*}{theorem}{thmedtwoformula} Let $P \subseteq \R^d$ be a full-dimensional rational polytope.
+\begin{restatable}{theorem}{thmedtwoformula} Let $P \subset \R^d$ be a full-dimensional rational polytope.
 Then for all positive real values of~$t$, the codimension two quasi-coefficient of the Ehrhart function $L_P(t)$ has the following finite form:

-where $h^{-1}$ denotes an integer satisfying $h^{-1}h \equiv 1 \mod k$ if $h \neq 0$ and $h^{-1} := 1$ in case $h = 0$ and $k = 1$. \end{restatable*}
+where $h^{-1}$ denotes an integer satisfying $h^{-1}h \equiv 1 \mod k$ if $h \neq 0$ and $h^{-1} := 1$ in case $h = 0$ and $k = 1$. \end{restatable}

-We note that if $P$ is an integer polytope and $t$ is an integer, then $\innerp{v_F}{x_F}t \in \Z$, and the formula from Theorem~\ref{thm:ed2-formula} simplifies as follows.
+If $P$ is an integer polytope and $t$ is an integer, then $\innerp{v_F}{x_F}t \in \Z$, and the formula from Theorem~\ref{thm:ed2-formula} simplifies as follows.

-\begin{restatable*}{corollary}{coredtwoformula} Let $P \subseteq \R^d$ be a full-dimensional integer polytope.
+\begin{restatable}{corollary}{coredtwoformula} Let $P \subset \R^d$ be a full-dimensional integer polytope.
 For positive integer values of $t$, the codimension two coefficient of the Ehrhart polynomial $L_P(t)$ is the following:

-\end{restatable*}
+\end{restatable}

 We note that it is possible to obtain the latter formulas for the Ehrhart quasi-coefficients using the methods of Berline and Vergne~\cite{berline07} (see \cite[Proposition 31]{berline07} pertaining to a formula corresponding to Theorem~\ref{thm:ed2-formula}, although the correspondence is a nontrivial notational task).
-We expand on their approach in Appendix~\ref{ap:mu-valuation}, and we thank the referee for this suggestion.